 Bucharest has just two points of entry: Otopeni (Henri Coanda) Airport and Gara de Nord train station.
 All international and internal flights to and from Bucharest land at and take off from Otopeni, while all international (and most local) trains arrive and depart from Gara de Nord.

-Bucharest Gara de Nord (Train Station)Bucharest's only major railway station is located close to the city centre, one stop west from Piata Victoriei on the M1 metro line.
+Gara de Nord (Bucharest Train Station)Gara de Nord is Bucharest's only major railway station.
+All international - and most local - trains arrive and depart from here.
+It is located close to the city centre, one stop west from Piata Victoriei on the M1 metro line.

 It is not being too unkind to suggest that the station has seen better days, and that it is not the friendliest place in the city.
 There is a perennial cast of drunks, tramps, chancers and outright fraudsters to deal with, a situation not helped by an almost complete lack of official information points.
 As an introduction to Bucharest it's really rather grim, although somewhat in keeping with other railway stations around the country.